 Fiddling with your phone while driving is considered the leading cause of road accidents and collisions in South Africa, with up to 75% of motorists openly admitting to using their phone while driving.

 Spend a little time on the autobahn that is the N1 highway and you’ll know – people drive a lot faster than they should be, and most of them aren’t even looking up.

 Of course, this isn’t the only form of distraction.
 Today we’re going to take a look at the top causes of distraction and how to keep your attention on the road.

-Operating a motor vehicle becomes easy after a while – experienced motorists forget that they’re actually performing a multitude of demanding tasks all at once.
+Operating a motor vehicle becomes so natural that, after a while, even the most experienced motorists forget that they’re actually performing a multitude of demanding tasks all at once.
 You’ve got to be hyper-vigilant, scanning your surroundings for any obstacles and threats, while at the same time listening to your rev count, checking your blind spots, watching other drivers, staying in your lane, paying attention to road signs and regulating your speed.